qaware/qaware-blog-source/content/posts/cloud-migration-this-is-the-way.md

 **Lift and extend**: The software is adapted to run on a cloud platform.
 The strategy of choice for software that can be economically adapted.
-We've had great success with a *cloud friendly* strategy - defining a mandatory baseline of cloud friendliness for application migrations:
+We've had great success with a *cloud-friendly* strategy - defining a mandatory baseline of cloud friendliness for application migrations:

 * Security
 * Elimination of toxic dependencies